jiunsiew/jiunsiew.github.io/about/index.md

 An engineer by training with a signal processing background, I have been doing mathematical and statistical modelling work in lots of different sectors like wireless communications, financial risk management in energy markets, energy forecasting and website companies.
-I currently with a highly talented data science team at [Hitwise](http://connexity.com/hitwise/) and have the privilege of saying that I really love my job.
+I currently work with a highly talented data science team at [Hitwise](http://connexity.com/hitwise/) and have the privilege of saying that I really love my job.

-I've used Matlab, Python, C but R stole my heart after I learnt I didn't have to pay, got my head around the idea of a data-frame and discovered *plyr* and *ggplot2* :).
+I've used Matlab, Python, and C before but R stole my heart after I learnt I didn't have to pay, got my head around the idea of a data-frame and discovered *RStudio*, *plyr* and *ggplot2* :).

 I also have the privilege of helping run the Melbourne R Users Meetup Group, also known as [MelbURN](http://www.meetup.com/MelbURN-Melbourne-Users-of-R-Network/).